-IBR Features Article by Tom Mortell – Idaho’s Telehealth Access Act: Another Step Toward ReformAdded by Thomas Mortell in Articles & Publications, Health Law, News on June 3, 2015
+IBR Features Article by Tom Mortell – Idaho’s Telehealth Access Act: Another Step Toward ReformAdded by Thomas J. Mortell in Articles & Blogs, Health Law on June 3, 2015

 Many Idaho businesses would argue that relief from ever-increasing insurance premiums is long overdue.
 The passage of the Idaho Telehealth Access Act might bring part of that relief.

 To reduce health care costs, a primary objective of the Patient Protection and Affordable Care Act is to significantly decrease the number of individuals without health insurance.
 That process is underway, now that many Idaho businesses are required to provide health insurance for their full-time employees or face significant penalties.
 Many Idahoans have also enrolled for insurance on Your Health Idaho, the Idaho-based health insurance exchange established under the ACA and Idaho law.

 As a natural consequence, these Idahoans will seek the services of primary care physicians and other providers.
 But Idaho has a well-documented shortage of physicians, leading to longer wait times for appointments, increased travel distances for care, shorter physician visit times, more care provided by non-physicians, and higher prices.
 In some remote areas of Idaho, patients already have limited access to physicians and other health care services.

 To address many of these issues, the Idaho Legislature recently passed the Idaho Telehealth Access Act, covering health care services provided through electronic communications or information technology.
 Telehealth services include a patient’s visit with a physician where the patient and physician share information via telephone and video transmission.
 The Act was the result of legislation proposed by the Idaho Telehealth Council which included a broad stakeholder base, representing physicians, hospitals, health insurance companies, industry associations, and representatives from governmental agencies.